galaxyproject/galaxy-hub/src/news/2020-09-galaxy-update/index.md

 <img class="card-img-top" src="/src/use/deepts/deepts-overview-slice.png" alt="deepTS" />

-[deepTS](https://github.com/cma2015/deepTS)  is a Galaxy platform for identifying, visualizing and analyzing transcriptional switch (TS) events from pairwise, temporal and population transcriptome data.
+[deepTS](https://github.com/cma2015/deepTS)  is a Galaxy platform for identifying, visualizing and analyzing Transcriptional Switch (TS) events from pairwise, temporal and population transcriptome data.
 A [tutorial](https://github.com/cma2015/DeepTS) and user support are provided. deepTS is available as both a [server](https://deepts.nwafu.edu.cn/) and a [Docker container](https://hub.docker.com/r/malab/deepts).
-It is supported by [Northwest A&F University](http://en.nwsuaf.edu.cn/index.htm)
+It is supported by [Northwest A&F University](http://en.nwsuaf.edu.cn/index.htm).
 </div>

 <div class="card border-info"  style="min-width: 14rem;">